 Whether you have been around for a long time without a SoMe-policy or your organization is already established on social media, it is never too late to make a social media policy.

 Social media can be complicated concerning copyright and the boundary between work and privacy.
 A strong SoMe-policy can help protect your organization against potential legal and security risks here.
 Therefore, it should describe potential threats and contain instructions on handling and avoiding them.

 Do your employees want to share your company’s content and good stories on social media?
 If yes, then it is a good idea to give them the tools to do it the right way without worrying about getting into trouble with the company’s regulations.

-For example, you can use your SoMe-policy as a tool for guiding employees’ Employee Advocacy activities, such as sharing relevant content and commenting on posts online.
+For instance, you can use your SoMe-policy as a tool for guiding employees’ Employee Advocacy activities, such as sharing relevant content and commenting on posts online.

-If you are interested in Employee Advocacy, then read: How to succeed with Employee Advocacy.
+If you are interested in Employee Advocacy, read this article: How to succeed with Employee Advocacy.

 Creates consistency across your channels